juhoinkinen/Annif-wiki/Backend:-HTTP.md

 The `http` backend communicates with a REST API that provides a `suggest` method.
-It can be either another instance of Annif or a service such as MauiService (see [[Backend: Maui]] for more details about using MauiService).
+It can be either another instance of Annif or a service such as [MauiServer](https://github.com/NatLibFi/MauiServer).

 ## Example configuration